Upper Bounds on Overshoot in SIR Models with Nonlinear Incidence: Data Availability Statement

 \subsubsection{Example 2: $f(S)$ = Invertible Polynomials of $S$}

 Next, let us consider invertible polynomials.
 Having access to large degree polynomials will allow us to make arbitrarily sharp incidence terms.
+This allows one to make the growth rate of the epidemic even sharper than the exponential case if needed.
+Or in general, having access to the toolbox of all polynomials will allow one to pick an appropriately steep incidence term that best matches the data of the particular outbreak being analyzed.
 While the set of invertible polynomials is a relatively small subset of all polynomials, it still contains an infinitely large number of possible functions.
 Because the procedure will require integration of $f(S)$ while it is in the denominator, the algebraic details of doing this for higher-order polynomials with lower-order terms can quickly become cumbersome.
 So let us illustrate a test case using just the leading term of a generic cubic function.
 Let $f(S) = aS^3$, where $a \in \mathbb{R}$.

 We start at Step \ref{step1} by solving for the rate of change of $I$ as a function of $S$ by taking the ratio of $\frac{dI}{dt}$ and $\frac{dS}{dt}$.

 from which it follows on integration that $I + S + \frac{1}{2R_0 aS^2}$ is constant along any trajectory.